joeykokinda/MBC2025/README.md

-# PolyFinder
+# JAEGER

 A beautiful Chrome extension that discovers relevant Polymarket prediction markets for any webpage you visit.
-Features a clean, Google-styled interface with seamless Base wallet integration.
+Features a clean, gold-themed interface with seamless Base wallet integration.

 ## Project Structure